Make a point to be on time!

 - Check in with either the front desk or the instructor before you start class.
 If you missed a class and Tammy has added your name for a makeup – be sure to check in with instructor as well.
 IF your name is not on the roster for the class, you may not attend class.

 - Session Class Makeup policy.
-You MUST notify Tammy via the makeup request form that you’re going to miss a class before the class starts in order to be eligible for a makeup in an equivalent class during the same session.
+You MUST notify Tammy via the makeup request form that you’re going to miss a class at least 3 hours before the class starts in order to be eligible for a makeup in an equivalent class during the same session.
 This is ONLY for Aerial Silks session classes (ie. Beginner, Beg/Int, & Intermediate).
 Makeups are not a guarantee but we try to accommodate makeups if there’s space during the current class session.

 - If you cannot makeup a missed class due to injury, provide with note from doctor on letterhead and we will set up makeup for you in an equivalent class if there is space, when you are ready to return.